Confucius Institute at the University of Sheffield (SCI)

 Courses can be followed up for several semesters.

-The next round of courses will start from Monday 26th September 2016.
+Current courses have already started from Monday 26th September 2016.

 - Private Tuition, meeting your demands